 It appears that when we compare our chances against that of a greater number of people vying for the same goal or prize, our performance declines.
 Perhaps it is because we become overwhelmed and either put forth less effort or succumb to the anxiety.

 It’s interesting that this was a general tendency across individuals.
 Now it may be different for those who crave and excel under pressure.
 We know, or are ourselves, these kind of people.

 The more difficult the challenge and the greater the odds stacked against, the better the performance.
 It’s a great skill to have and develop.

-Healthy Competition Strategy #3 – Think about Winning, Instead of Not Losing
+3. Think about Winning, Rather than Not Losing

 This leads to another fascinating discovery, which sheds some light on just exactly how some people do well under pressure and why some fold under the strain.